Alzheimer’s Association International Conference | July 12-15, 2026 | London, United Kingdom, and Online

 Submit a Session Proposal to AAIC

-It is also possible to organize and submit a session proposal and help shape the program at AAIC.
+You can also organize and submit a session proposal and help shape the program at AAIC.

 Featured Research Sessions (FRS) debut and discuss innovative and impactful research findings, drawing together multiple studies that share a common focus.